bennett000/js-vida/README.md

 for this system.
 I would like to think it could be arranged with protractor.
 I would love ideas/suggestions for this.

+### Stress Testing

+Vida is going to allow the users to shape arbitrary universes, consequently the game _must_ be able to handle system limitations.
+Profiling Vida on different systems is essential for determining how to better design for performance.

+Vida needs a test suite that:

+* Profiles performance on various systems
+* Measures memory consumption before/after construction/teardowns
+* Profiles our upstream dependencies on various systems

 ### Macro Composition

 Currently the project uses a hard coded angular module chain.
 This is ugly, and